-Substantial increase in the number of reports per day between 2000 and 2003 is due to DBCP recommendation at its 18th session, October 2002, to distribute as many hourly data as possible.
+Substantial increase in the number of reports per buoy between 2000 and 2003 is due to DBCP recommendation at its 18th session, October 2002, to distribute as many hourly data as possible.
 Previously, such data were filtered out but as recent impact studies showed, hourly surface pressure data have positive impact upon the quality of NWP models.
-In 2005 the Panel negotiated with CLS and CLS America the provision of the Argos multi-satellite service free of charge.
-This substantially increased the number of reports distributed on GTS in 2006 and onwards.
+In 2005 the Panel negotiated with Service Argos the provision of the Argos multi-satellite service free of charge.
+This substantially increased the number of reports distributed on GTS in 2006.
+During the period 2002 to 2006, the DBCP has been particularly pro-active in following up the recommendations from the JCOMM-I Session (Akureyri, Iceland, 19-29 June 2001) and reach the target of 1250 units operational in the world oceans.
+This was effectively realized during the JCOMM-II Session (Halifax,